Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Azure Security Center can monitor Azure resources and on-premises resources.
+### Microsoft Defender for Cloud can monitor Azure resources and on-premises resources.

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### All Azure Security Center features are free.
+### All Microsoft Defender for Cloud features are free.

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### From Azure Security Center, you can download a Regulatory Compliance report.
+### From Microsoft Defender for Cloud, you can download a Regulatory Compliance report.

 - [x] Yes.
 - [ ] No.